DPotoyan/Chem324/content/Lec3-0.md

 $$\frac{\partial^2 u_n(x)}{\partial x^2}=\beta^2_n u_n(x) $$

-In the same analogy we are going to have infinite number of  solutions to quantum wave equation discretized by n where the multiplicatove factors are nothing but the discrete energy levels!
-The wave functions for each n are going to have special signficsnce as gateways to describing probability profile of finding electrons in different points in space.
+In the same analogy we are going to have infinite number of  solutions to quantum wave equation discretized by $n$ where the multiplicative factors are nothing but the discrete energy levels!
+The wave functions for each $n$ are going to have special signficance as gateways to describing the probability profile of finding electrons in different points in space.

 $$\hat{H} \psi_n(x)=E_n \psi_n(x)$$